UjwalKavalipati/customer-health-segmentation-case-study/README.md

 ## Overview
-Designed a signal-based customer health segmentation system for a PropTech scale-up with 850 customers and a 2-person CS team.
+Designed a signal-based customer health segmentation system for a fictitious scale-up with 850 customers and a 2-person CS team.
 The solution enables proactive customer success operations without requiring a traditional 0-100 health score.